Students and Alumni of the Drama Therapy Program

 Roni Alperin (MA '10) works as an MFT Intern at the Living Arts Counseling Center in Oakland, where he offers psychotherapy and drama therapy for individuals, couples, and groups.
 Since 2001, he has used drama to promote healing with diverse populations in both Israel and the United States.
 He is passionate about creating self-revelatory theatre pieces with clients as a therapeutic act.

 Ben Rivers (MA, '10), RDT, was born in the UK and raised in Australia.
 He specializes in the use of applied theatre for community mobilization, cultural activism and collective trauma response.
 Ben has taught and practiced in Asia, Australia, Europe, the Middle East and North America.
 He is a founding member of The Freedom Theatre's Freedom Bus initiative (Jenin, Occupied Palestine) and a Co-founder of the Arab School of Playback Theatre (Beirut, Lebanon).
-He has also initiated several Psychodrama training programs in Palestine and Egypt.
-Ben holds a Master of Arts in Counselling Psychology from the California Institute of Integral Studies, USA.
 He is currently completing doctoral research at the University of New England, Australia.
-Several professional journals have published his articles.
-Ben is a member of the North American Drama Therapy Association.
-He is a Registered Drama Therapist and an Accredited Playback Theatre Trainer.
 Ben is based in the Middle East where he works as a freelance trainer, facilitator, psychotherapist and community organiser.

 Nazbah Tom (MA '07) used drama therapy techniques with community members seeking services at Native American Health Center and Friendship House Association of American Indians, Inc. during her internship.
 Individuals sought services in both outpatient and inpatient treatment and presented with trauma, substance abuse, and effects of historical trauma.
 Currently, Nazbah is working on expanding her community practice as a Somatic Practitioner in Oakland with a focus on ensuring their practice is accessible to communities often underserved and/or are seeking a transformative process beyond talk therapy.
 They continue to explore the integration of drama therapy, Western traditional psychotherapy, indigenous knowledge and cultural practices, and somatics in working with urban Native American/First Nations individuals, families, and groups as well as LGBTQ2-S, poor/working class, movement workers, and groups focused on various healing processes.

 Saun-Toy Trotter (MA '00), MFT, is a therapist and clinical supervisor at Youth Uprising/Castlemont Clinic within the Children's Hospital and Research Center Oakland.
-She is also a director and solo performance artist, specializing in self-revelatory pieces.
-Trotter recently completed a yoga teacher training to integrate drama therapy and somatic practices.
+She is also a director and solo performance artist, specializing in self-revelatory performance.
+Saun-Toy recently completed a yoga teacher training to integrate drama therapy and somatic practices.